MaggieJian/Week4/README.md

 ### Dependencies

-Online requirements: A Google account and a good internet connection Files to Download: Unzipped SENTINEL and OLCI files
+1) A Google account and a good internet connection
+2) Files: Download and unzip the SENTINEL and OLCI files
-Libraries: numpy (as np), ee, os, datetime (timedelta and date), sklearn.cluster (KMeans and DBSCAN), matplotlib.pyplot (as plt), pyproj, shapely.geometry, subprocess, requests, pandas (as pd), rasterio, requests, time, cartopy.crs (as ccrs), sklearn.preprocessing (StandardScaler, MinMaxScaler), sklearn.mixture (GaussianMixture), scipy.cluster.hierarchy (linkage, fcluster), shutil, json, joblib (Parallel), zipfile, sys, glob, netCDF4 (Dataset), scipy.interpolate (griddata), numpy.ma (as ma), glob, matplotlib.patches (Polygon), and scipy.spatial (as spatial and as KDTree).
+3) Libraries: numpy (as np), ee, os, datetime (timedelta and date), sklearn.cluster (KMeans and DBSCAN), matplotlib.pyplot (as plt), pyproj, shapely.geometry, subprocess, requests, pandas (as pd), rasterio, requests, time, cartopy.crs (as ccrs), sklearn.preprocessing (StandardScaler, MinMaxScaler), sklearn.mixture (GaussianMixture), scipy.cluster.hierarchy (linkage, fcluster), shutil, json, joblib (Parallel), zipfile, sys, glob, netCDF4 (Dataset), scipy.interpolate (griddata), numpy.ma (as ma), glob, matplotlib.patches (Polygon), and scipy.spatial (as spatial and as KDTree).

 RAM requirements:

 ### Installing

-To access the Google Colab file, go to the GitHub repository (MaggieJian/Week4) or click https://github.com/MaggieJian/Week4
+To access the Google Colab file, click https://github.com/MaggieJian/Week4 or go to the GitHub repository (MaggieJian/Week4).

 ### How to run the program